DjangoForAll/Django-Course/Level_6/3_CSRF_Tokens/Script/Readme.md

 Before we start with creating the new view , lets first move the task creation view into a seperate template, so it's easier to understand, To move to a seperate template, lets create a template called task_create.html and create a new view to render the form.

-We already learned about get and post methods, usually its convention to use the get method to render the form and the post method to accept the data from the form, that way all the creation realated views fall under the same route, This again is not a requirement, but it makes it easier to understand.
+We already learned about get and post methods, usually its convention to use the get method to render the form and the post method to accept the data from the form, that way all the realated views fall under the same route, This again is not a requirement, but it makes the view easier to understand.

 Lets start by creating the new template task_create.html